Chandrashekhara Bharati III: Biography

-Narasimha Sastri, who became Jagadguru Shankaraachaarya Swami Chandrashekhara Bharati (Honorific style: Chandrashekhara Bharati Swaminah) was born to Gopala Sastri and Lakshmamma in Sringeri on Ashvayuja Shukla Ekadashi (the eleventh day of the bright fortnight in the month of Ashvayuja) in the Hindu lunar year Nandana (corresponding to October 16, 1892).
+Narasimha Sastri, who became Jagadguru Shankaraachaarya Swami Chandrashekhara Bharati was born to Gopala Sastri and Lakshmamma in Sringeri on Ashvayuja krishna Ekadashi (the eleventh day of the fortnight in the month of Ashvayuja) in the Hindu lunar year Nandana (corresponding to October 16, 1892).
 He was the last of his parents' twelve children and the only one who survived past infancy.
-A notable feature of his life was that his birth, upanayanam, sannyasa and videha mukti (death), all happened on Sundays.
+A noted feature of his life was that his birth, upanayanam, sannyasa and videha mukti (death), all happened on Sundays.

 Childhood days

 The childhood days of Narasimha Sastri were passed in Sringeri.
 An introvert, social life held little attraction for him.
 He was lodged in the house of Srikanta Sastri, the then administrator of the Sringeri Matha.
 His parents performed the Choodakarma (a rite performed as one of the sixteen saṃskāras that enables one to go to school).
 He was then sent to the local Anglo-vernacular school run by the government.

 His Brahmopadesha was performed when he was eight.
 He was regular in the performance of Sandhyavandanam three times a day, and Agnikarya, twice a day.

 Narasimha, after his twelfth year, moved to Sadvidya Sanjivini Pathasala in Sringeri by the expressed wish of Swami Sacchidananda Sivabhinava Narasimha Bharati, the Jagadguru Sankaracarya, who kept a close watch over the progress of his ward.